 book markets, fabric markets, postcard and paper markets,

-fabric markets, crafts markets, art markets, flower & bird markets, even postage stamp and telephone card markets.
+fabric markets, arts and crafts markets, flower & bird markets, even postage stamp and telephone card markets.

 What it comes down to is this: The Markets of Paris covers all the markets that Paris has to offer (except the Bourse).
 Dixon Long and I feature some of our favorites in each category with lengthier write-ups and photos.